trefarr/threedeeapp/README.md

 ## Docker

-Each service is built and deployed using Docker.
+Each com.threedeeapp.threedeemodel.service is built and deployed using Docker.
 End-to-end integration testing can be done on a developer's machine using Docker compose.

 ## Polyglot Persistence

 One of the core concepts of this example project is how polyglot persistence can be approached in practice.
-Microservices in the project use their own database, while integrating with the data from other services through REST or a message bus.
+Microservices in the project use their own database, while integrating with the com.threedeeapp.threedeemodel.repository from other services through REST or a message bus.

 * Neo4j (graph)
 * MongoDB (document)